Semen AnalysisSemen Analysis 3

 Sperm, male reproductive cells.
-The cells have a unique shape that contain:
+The cells have a unique shape that contains:

 • Head, which includes genetic material (DNA) to fertilize a woman’s egg.

-• Tail that helps it travel (“swim”) through a woman’s reproductive system to reach the egg and fertilize it.
+• A tail that helps it travel (“swim”) through a woman’s reproductive system to reach the egg and fertilize it.

 Fluids, which make it possible to deposit sperm toward the back of a woman’s vagina.
 This area is close to the cervix, which is the opening of the womb, where babies develop.